rackerlabs/docs-developer-blog/_posts/2018-10-11-introduction-to-nex-generation-firewalls-with-cisco-firepower.md

 the access point, it’s necessary for security to span the network to monitor behaviors and uncover intent.

-### Cisco Firepower Mangement Center overview
+### Cisco Firepower Management Center overview

-The Cisco Firepower Management Center (FMC) increases the effectiveness of Cisco network security solutions by providing centralized, integrated, and streamlined management.
+The Cisco Firepower&reg; Management Center (FMC) increases the effectiveness of Cisco network security solutions by providing centralized, integrated, and streamlined management.

-Formerly known as the FireSIGHT Management Center&reg;, the FMC is the administrative nerve center for select Cisco security products running on many different platforms.
+Formerly known as the FireSIGHT&reg; Management Center, the FMC is the administrative nerve center for select Cisco security products running on many different platforms.
 It provides complete and unified management of firewalls, application control, intrusion prevention, URL filtering, and